outerim/bountiful-ultimate/_pages/participate.md

 The next most important thing you can do is **recruit your friends**.
 Share this website on social media, pass out [flyers]() at school, invite people to come to practice with you, etc.

+Finally, learn as much as you can about the sport.
+Read the rules, watch games online, check out the [additional resources](/learn#additional-resources) section of the Learn page for some good jumping off points.

 ## Adult Volunteers

 Many hands make light work and team sports are no exception.
 No matter your background or skills there are definitely ways to help the team.
 Some examples include: